3 Ways to Cultivate Self-Love When You’re Neurodivergent

 • seeking support, and

-• practising self-compassion,
+• practising self-compassion

-One that empowers you to navigate life’s challenges with confidence and resilience.
 Remember that you are valuable, just as you are.
 Your neurodivergence is an integral part of your beautiful, unique self.